ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Group communication for CoAP has been enabled in {{I-D.ietf-core-groupcomm-bis}} and can be secured with Group Object Security for Constrained RESTful Environments (Group OSCORE) as specified in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node joins an OSCORE group by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.

-This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{I-D.ietf-ace-oauth-authz}} to perform a number of authentication, authorization and key distribution actions as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, when the considered group is specifically an OSCORE group.
+This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform a number of authentication, authorization and key distribution actions as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, when the considered group is specifically an OSCORE group.

 With reference to {{I-D.ietf-ace-key-groupcomm}}: